 Memories: Fun & Games in the Den & Parlor

-Play the piano in the parlor, help piece together the community puzzle or in the den, you’ll find a TV w/Cable, CD/DVD player, playing cards and board games.
+Play the piano in the parlor, help piece together the community puzzle or in the den, you’ll find a TV w/Cable, CD/DVD player, playing cards, and board games.
 Enjoy a movie from the DVD library or gather around the dining table to play a game of cards or just to chat.
-A guest computer is also available for internet browsing.

 History of the Inn

 This Victorian Era farmhouse was built in 1878.
 The main floor is decorated in classic formal Victorian style with original dark woodwork framing the doorways, transoms, and lace adorning the tall double hung windows.
 The high ceilings and interior decor in the common rooms will easily transport you back to the Victorian period.
 But, we’ve kept it casual and comfortable through our reuse of building materials and modern conveniences such as central heat and air conditioning and wireless internet.
 They are complimented by antiques from different eras and relics from Jeanna’s global travels.